gdouglas22/ft_piscine_privee/README.md

 ## Let's start
 1. Install VirtualBox from [official site](https://link-url-here.org)
-2. Then install Ubuntu x64 version 20.04 and older without GUI.
+2. Then install Ubuntu x64 version 20.04 or older with GUI
+3. You can find your tasks in folder /materials/tasks
+4. Add all completed projects to the branch with your nickname to do it use `git checkout -b nickname`

+## Good luck!